Fujifilm X-T20 vs Nikon D3000

 It is notable that the X-T20 offers wifi support, while the D3000 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 So how do things add up?
 Is there a clear favorite between the Fujifilm X-T20 and the Nikon D3000?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Fujifilm X-T20: